JacyAshford/Survivors-Expanded/README.md

 	•	Scale enemy difficulty more aggressively as the player levels
 	•	Add clearer “not enough coins” feedback in the shop
 	•	Add more sound and visual polish (pitch variation, feedback animations, etc.)

-⸻

-Reflection

-This project taught me a lot about Godot’s scene tree, signals, and UI system.
-I ended up spending far more time than expected, but it was worth it to get features working and learn through trial and error.
-I’m glad I pushed beyond the tutorial and got hands-on experience with debugging and feature design.

-I’ll probably continue expanding this game or apply what I’ve learned here to future projects.
-It was a valuable first step into building more complex systems in Godot.

-⸻